debruijn/intervalues/README.md

 # intervalues
-A Python package aimed at efficient combination of intervals of numbers while keeping track of how frequent numbers within those intervals are featured.
+Efficient combining of intervals of numbers while keeping track of how frequent numbers within those intervals are featured.

 ## Motivation
 This package will be useful in the following cases: